FlorescuAndrei/19-Lists/README.md

 -  First item is the Had.
 Last node point to null.
 -  Single Linked List is best use when you want to insert and remove items from the front O(1) constant time.
 Otherwise you have to traverse the list O(n) linear operation.

 Circular linked list is a type of Singly Linked List where the last item point to the head.
 Advantage is that you can traverse the entire list starting at any node.

+**Doubly Linked Lists**

+-  Head.
+Tail.
+Each item has a next and a previous field.
+-  Best when you want to work with item at the Head or at the Tail of the list.
+Constant time O(1)

+**JDK LinkedList Class**
+It is a Doubly Linked List implementation.